top of page

 SEALING AND EXPUNGING

-If the case against you is dropped or dismissed and you have not been previously found guilty of a crime, you may be eligible to have your record expunged.
+If a criminal case against you is dropped or dismissed and you have not been previously found guilty of a crime, you may be eligible to have your record expunged.
 If your record is expunged, then it is destroyed.

 Contact the Ford Law Office to find out if you are eligible to have your record sealed or expunged.